Senyeah/APIEngine/README.md

 The `.htaccess` file which is generated provides URL rewriting to redirect all requests to `request.php`, located in the project’s root directory.
 If you have any custom directives to place inside the `.htaccess` file, ensure you do not change the contents of the URL rewriting section.

-The endpoint definition file passed in as the standard input is directed to the `.definition` file, and has permissions `r--------` (0400) in order to ensure that it can only be modified by authorised parties.
+The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
+This file has permissions `r--------` (0400) in order to ensure that it can only be modified by authorised parties.
 When pushing your API to a server, always ensure the permission of this file has not changed.

 The `endpoints` directory contains the main “body” of your API.
-Upon creation, files are automatically created which contain PHP classes corresponding to what you defined inside your endpoint definition file.
+Upon project creation, files are automatically created which contain PHP classes corresponding to what you defined inside your endpoint definition file.